mdeherdt/UA-AI-MDH/09DL/README.md

 - **Fill out the `init(self, dimensions)` function.** Initialize the weight parameter in `PerceptronModel` as a vector with shape $(1 \times \text{dimensions})$, where all components are set to the value `1`.
 Use the `torch.nn.Parameter()` and `torch.ones()` functions (already imported) to accomplish this.
 These functions ensure that PyTorch and our autograder recognize your weight as a parameter of your model.

-- **Implement the `run(self, x)` method.** This method should compute the dot product between the stored weight vector and the given input, returning a `Tensor` object.
+- **Implement the `forward(self, x)` method.** This method should compute the dot product between the stored weight vector and the given input, returning a `Tensor` object.
   - **Hint**: In PyTorch, to compute the matrix product of two tensors, `A` with shape $(m \times n)$ and `B` with shape $(n \times o)$, use the `@` operator: `res = A @ B`, resulting in a tensor `res` with shape $(m \times o)$.
 To transpose a tensor `A`, use `A.T` to get $A^T$.

 - **Implement `get_prediction(self, x)`.** This should return `1` if the dot product is non-negative and `−1` otherwise.

-- **Write the `train(self)` method.** This method should repeatedly loop over the dataset, updating weights for any misclassified examples.
+- **Write the `train_perceptron` method in `train.py`.** This method should repeatedly loop over the dataset, updating weights for any misclassified examples.
 When a complete pass over the dataset is made without any mistakes, training has achieved 100% accuracy and can terminate.

   Luckily, PyTorch makes it easy to run operations on tensors.
 If you would like to update your weight by some tensor `direction` and a constant `magnitude`, you can do it as follows: `self.w += direction * magnitude`